 Celebrate Arbor Week at Home Too!

 Arbor Week is not just for City sponsored activities.
 The Urban Forestry Department encourages all Edmond residents to celebrate Oklahoma Arbor Week by planting trees at their homes for energy savings, beautification, erosion prevention, wildlife habitat, and numerous other reasons.
-The month of March is a great time to plant trees, while the soil is thawing and tree buds are still dormant.
 View Planting a Tree to learn more about proper planting technique.